 Teachers at Ashbourne are experienced in supporting students who are learning in a second language.
 They understand the challenges and provide patient, practical support to help you feel more confident and capable over time.

 However, it is also important to be honest with yourself about your current level.
 A-levels are academically demanding.
-If your English is very limited or basic, for example, if you need to translate every sentence or struggle to understand instructions, then starting A-levels immediately may not be the right step.
+If your English is very limited or basic, for example, if you need to translate every sentence or find it difficult to understand instructions, then starting A-levels immediately may not be the right step.
 You may benefit more from an intensive English preparation course first, to build a strong foundation before taking on the academic demands of A-level study.

 At Ashbourne, students are expected to begin their A-level programme with a working level of English that allows them to follow lessons, ask questions, and complete written work with increasing independence.
 For those who need support in specific areas, additional help is available and strongly encouraged.